ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 While tuple columns cannot be used in ordering keys, the entire tuple can be used.
 While possible, this rarely makes sense.
 :::

-### Handling defaults
+### Handling default values

 Even if JSON objects are structured, they are often sparse with only a subset of the known keys provided.
-Fortunately, the Tuple type does not require all columns in the JSON payload.
+Fortunately, the `Tuple` type does not require all columns in the JSON payload.
 If not provided, default values will be used.

-Consider our earlier people table and the following sparse JSON, missing the keys `suite`, `geo`, `phone_numbers` and `catchPhrase`.
+Consider our earlier `people` table and the following sparse JSON, missing the keys `suite`, `geo`, `phone_numbers` and `catchPhrase`.

 ```json
 {